Home - Italian - Puttanesca Sauce Recipe (Ready in 25 Minutes)

 • Empty the can of tomatoes into a mesh colander set over a bowl — this will drain off excess water.
 Discard the water and add the tomatoes to the bowl.
 Crush them with your hands or use a potato masher or wooden spoon.
 Set the bowl aside.

-• Stir in the garlic and tomato paste.
+• Stir in 2 tablespoons pressed or grated garlic and 1 tablespoons tomato paste.
 Cook another 30 seconds to one minute, just until the garlic is aromatic.
-Add the reserved drained tomatoes, olives and ½ teaspoon kosher salt.
+Add the reserved drained tomatoes, â…“ cup green or black olives (such as Castelvetrano or Gaeta) and ½ teaspoon kosher salt.

 • Bring the sauce to a simmer.
 Cook 15 minutes, stirring frequently, until the sauce has thickened.
 Add the parsley and serve over hot cooked pasta.